centreon/centreon-documentation/versioned_docs/version-20.04/integrations/plugin-packs/procedures/hardware-devices-nvidia-gpu-smi-ssh.md

 |             | SSHPORT         | By default: 22                                                                              |
 |             | SSHEXTRAOPTIONS | Customize it with your own if needed.
 E.g.: ```--ssh-priv-key=/user/.ssh/id_rsa```          |

-> With that backend, you have to validate the target server fingerprint manually (with the SSHUSERNAME used).
+**Warning** With that backend, you have to validate the target server fingerprint manually (with the SSHUSERNAME used).

 </TabItem>
 <TabItem value="plink backend" label="plink backend">